-Within the conditions of the GT in-situ test at Mont Terri, the observations are not consistent with advective gas transport being dominated by visco-capillary flow through the intact clay matrix.
-Instead, gas migration is accommodated mainly by localized pathway development, transitioning from stable dilatant pathways to bedding-plane splitting at higher injection rates.
+Within the conditions of the GT in situ test at Mont Terri, the observations are not consistent with advective gas transport being dominated by visco-capillary flow through the intact clay matrix.
+Instead, gas migration is accommodated mainly by localized pathway development, transitioning from stable dilatant pathways to bedding plane splitting at higher injection rates.

-It is emphasised that the GT experiment represents a site-specific field test conducted under defined boundary conditions at the Mont Terri URL.
+It is emphasised that the GT experiment represents a site-specific field test conducted under defined boundary conditions at the Mont Terri rock laboratory.
 Observed gas transport pathways and deformation responses may be influenced by experimental factors, including borehole geometry, grouting, and gallery boundary conditions.
 Consequently, the results should be interpreted as process-level insights rather than direct indicators of repository integrity, and their relevance to disposal concepts requires evaluation within integrated safety assessment frameworks.

 Acknowledgements

-The authors would like to thank the many people who have contributed to the GT field experiment, including Andy Wiseall (now at Nuclear Waste Services), Christophe Nussbamn and all the staff at Mont Terri that have assisted in the project, Thomas Fierz, Benjamin Helmlinger, and Ursula Rösli of SolExperts, Dorothee Rebscher, Hua Shao, and Vinay Kumar of BGR, Elke Jacops of SCK-CEN for diffusion experiments, and Andres Idiart of Amphos21 for modelling work during the experimental design phase.
+The authors would like to thank the many people who have contributed to the GT field experiment, including Andy Wiseall (now at Nuclear Waste Services), Christophe Nussbaum and all the staff at Mont Terri that have assisted in the project, Thomas Fierz, Benjamin Helmlinger, and Ursula Rösli of Solexperts, Dorothee Rebscher (now at California State University – East Bay), Hua Shao, and Vinay Kumar of BGR, Elke Jacops of SCK-CEN for diffusion experiments, and Andres Idiart of Amphos21 for modelling work during the experimental design phase.
+The Authors would like to thank the two reviewers for their constructive comments.
 This paper is published with the permission of the Executive Director, British Geological Survey (NERC).

 References